 The Centre will work closely with industrial and international academic partners to offer an advanced PhD training experience for postgraduate students, designed to supply the UK with its next generation of water scientists and engineers.

-Within Cardiff the project will be undertaken in close collaboration with the School of Computer Science and Informatics, and the School of Planning and Geography.
+Within Cardiff the project will be undertaken in close collaboration with the School of Computer Science and Informatics and the School of Geography and Planning.

 The main aim of the WISE CDT will be to meet the growing need for training a new breed of engineers and scientists (Hydroinformaticians) who are capable of working at the interface of traditionally separate informatics, science and engineering disciplines, in order to manage the water cycle effectively and sustainably.

-The students will participate in an annual summer school, a water hackathon, and will spend 3 months, either with one of the many leading companies associated with the project (such as CH2M HILL, Arup, and IBM), or on sabbatical at one of the many leading international universities linked to the project, such as MIT (US), EPFL (Switzerland), and the National University of Singapore.
+The students will participate in an annual summer school, a water hackathon, and will spend three months either with one of the many leading companies associated with the project (such as CH2M HILL, Arup, and IBM) or on sabbatical at one of the many leading international universities linked to the project, such as MIT (US), EPFL (Switzerland) and the National University of Singapore.

-The Cardiff team will offer projects in topics relating to:
+The Cardiff University team will offer projects in topics relating to:

 At Cardiff University, the following WISE CDT studentships are currently available:

-Contact us using our contact form and indicate your interest in ESRC WISE CDT funding if you want to be kept up-to-date with any further studentships that are published under this scheme.
-Alternatively, like us on Facebook and/or follow us on Twitter to keep up to date with available funding.
+Contact us and indicate your interest in ESRC WISE CDT funding if you want to be kept up-to-date with any further studentships that are published under this scheme.
+Alternatively, like us on Facebook and/or follow us on Twitter to keep up-to-date with available funding.